Bike Share Program

 - Register for the Bike Share Program online for free.
 You need to be at least 18 years and older and only need to do this once per academic year.

-- Come to University Concierge desk, located in the Student Services Center (1st Floor).
+- Come to Campus Recreation front desk, located in the Student Life Center.

 - Bring your validated UH Hilo ID and contact information